 If you are reading this page you may be considering installing artificial grass in your yard or business and want to learn more about artificial grass maintenance.
 We will go over everything you need to know so whether you have an artificial grass lawn or considering upgrading you will know exactly what needs to be done to keep it looking pristine year after year.

 Artificial grass requires some maintenance to keep it clean, weed free and prolong the life of the turf.
 A regular maintenance routine should include a spring cleaning and if necessary in the fall before it starts to snow.
-The main goal of artificial grass maintenance is to keep debris off the turf so it looks good and to remove organic materials that end up in between the blades of grass.
-If organic materials are allowed to accumulate in the grass it can lead to weed, moss and even mold growth.
+The main goal of artificial grass maintenance is to keep debris off the turf so it looks good and to remove organic materials that end up in between the blades of grass, often achieved with a basic push broom.
+If organic materials are allowed to accumulate in the grass it can lead to weed, moss and even mould growth.

 The amount of time required for artificial turf upkeep will vary depending on what type of organics your lawn is subjected to year round.
 This can include but is not limited to the following factors:

 Since artificial grass is mostly self-cleaning this task is really easy for most home and business owners.
 Rain is often sufficient to keep it clean except for dry summer months when you may need to give it a quick hose down.
 This can be done with a regular garden hose and nozzle attachment.
-If you own dogs or pets we recommend spraying the turf as often as needed to wash urine through the grass and to rinse areas with poop.
+If you own dogs or pets we recommend cleaning the grass with an enzyme concentrate as often as needed to eliminate bacteria and the odour it can cause.

 Spraying your lawn down with water forces small particles like dust, pollen, airborne pollutants and organic materials down to the base of the turf.
 These particles will either wash through or collect in the infill layer where they will break down or potentially cause growth of weeds and moss.
 While spraying your grass will keep it clean, looking great and promote important drainage you also need to broom the grass to remove organics and debris from the turf base, which we discuss below.